alfio-event/alf.io/README.md

  docker build -t alfio/alf.io ./build/dockerize
  ```

-### About the included AppleWWDRCA.cer
+### About the included AppleWWDRCAG4.cer

-The certificate at src/main/resources/alfio/certificates/AppleWWDRCA.cer has been imported for https://github.com/ryantenney/passkit4j#usage functionality.
+The certificate at src/main/resources/alfio/certificates/AppleWWDRCAG4.cer has been imported for https://github.com/ryantenney/passkit4j#usage functionality.
-It will expire the 02/07/23 (as https://www.apple.com/certificateauthority/).
+It will expire the 2030-10-12 (YYYY-MM-DD - as of https://www.apple.com/certificateauthority/).

 ## Available spring profiles: